 The alchemistic promises of health, wealth and happiness and a pseudo-mystical style of language were effectively employed by these impostors.
-Some more or less ingenious tricks-such as the use of hollow stirring-rods, in which the gold was concealed, &c. convinced a credulous public of the validity of their claims.
-Of these pseudo-alchemists we have already mentioned Edward Kelley and George Starkey, but chief of them all is generally accounted the notorious "Count Cagliostro."
-That Cagliostro is rightfully placed in the category of pseudo-alchemists is certain, but it also appears equally certain that, charlatan though he was, posterity has not always done him that justice which is due to all men, however bad they may be.
+Some more or less ingenious tricks -- such as the use of hollow stirring-rods, in which the gold was concealed, &c. -- convinced a credulous public of the validity of their claims.
+Of these pseudo-alchemists we have already made the acquaintance of Edward Kelley, but chief of them all is generally accounted the notorious "Count Cagliostro."
+That "Cagliostro" is rightfully placed in the category of pseudo-alchemists is certain, but it also appears equally certain that, charlatan though he was, posterity has not always done him that justice which is due to all men, however bad they may be.